Saving On Credit Card Processing Without Switching Providers

 Same account stability issues as Square

-Requires at least a $39/month Basic Shopify subscription
+Requires a paid subscription

 Shopify's processing fees are more affordable than Square's if your average transaction is less than $100.
 Although you'll have to pay a monthly account fee, Shopify's rate is one of the lowest we've found anywhere.